KonradWasikiewicz/Backtester_app/docs/stepper_implementation.md

 - The current step (highlighted in blue)
 - Completed steps (highlighted in green)
 - Pending steps (greyed out)
-- Angled connectors between segments for a modern, flowing design
+- Angled dividers between segments for a modern, flowing design
+- Enhanced 3D effects with gradients, shadows, and subtle highlights

 The implementation allows users to navigate directly to completed steps by clicking on them, providing better context on the user's location in the wizard process.
 The step header backgrounds are also color-coordinated to match the stepper, making it visually clearer which step is active.